drolsonmi/drolsonmi.github.io/Stats1040/Chapter18/18_5_StudentT.md

 ## Lesson
 Consider this problem:
 > A health researcher wants to estimate the average number of hours of sleep that college students get on weeknights.
-A random sample of 25 students is taken, and the sample yields a mean of 6.8 hours with a sample standard deviation of 1.2 hours.
+A random sample of 25 students is taken from a normally-distributed population, and the sample yields a mean of 6.8 hours with a sample standard deviation of 1.2 hours.
 >
 > Construct a 95% confidence interval for the true mean number of hours of sleep college students get on weeknights.